logo

 back

-This cover was flown to Calcutta where it arrived on 5 May and was backstamped at 7am on 6 May.
+This cover is franked with 8d and was flown to Calcutta where it arrived on 5 May and was backstamped at 7am on 6 May.
 It is addressed to Stephen Smith, a well-known aerophilatelist, and I think that he applied the purple cachet.

 Fysh